wildfly/quickstart/messaging-clustering-singleton/README.md

     INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldQueueMDB] (Thread-3 (ActiveMQ-client-global-threads)) Received Message from queue: This is message 4
     INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldQueueMDB] (Thread-1 (ActiveMQ-client-global-threads)) Received Message from queue: This is message 2

-The following messages are sent from a topic:
+The following messages are sent to the topic:

     INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldTopicMDB] (Thread-5 (ActiveMQ-client-global-threads)) Received Message from topic: This is message 1
     INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldTopicMDB] (Thread-6 (ActiveMQ-client-global-threads)) Received Message from topic: This is message 2